yaxche-io/devconf2019-authz/README.md

 ```

 4) Run CarsServiceApp and CarsApp from IDE (TODO: Need to describe how to run from mvn with the springboot plugin)
+   Note: For the CarsServiceApp copy the images/ directory into the src/main/resource/images  so that they are on the classpath, and the change the location in the ImgUtil.java to
+   just "images/".
+This will solve the "file not found" exception when trying to read the car images.

 5) Go to http://localhost:8080/app and login as alice/alice or other user (See cars-realm.json for the users/passwords).